Eduardo Makaroff: Biography

 Eduardo Makaroff was born in Buenos Aires in 1954.
 His first group was founded with his brother, Sergio, in the 1970s: Los hermanos Makaroff which also included their sister, Miranda.
 Then, in the 1980s, he founded the duo "Edu y el Pollo" with Daniel Mactas.

 It was in 1990 that Makaroff arrived in Paris to begin his French career.
 Upon his arrival in Paris, Makaroff formed the group Mano a Mano, with which he produced Tango Joyeux, an album that received a very warm welcome in France and throughout Europe.
 He later became the conductor of a famous Parisian tango club, La Coupole, and also toured Europe with his group Tango Mano, while continuing to compose and produce music for the audiovisual industry.

-In 1999, Makaroff teamed up with Christoph H. Müller and Philippe Cohen-Solal to explore new musical routes and give a different direction to the traditional music of his home country, subsequently Gotan Project was born.
-Gotan Project's music has been released on many, many compilation albums and has been used in a large amount of feature films and TV series.
+In 1999, Makaroff teamed up with Christoph H. Müller and Philippe Cohen Solal to explore new musical routes and give a different direction to the traditional music of his home country, subsequently Gotan Project was born.
+Gotan Project's music has been released on many compilation albums and has been used in a large amount of feature films and TV series.

-Whilst in Paris, Makaroff met another Argentinian, Gérard Lo Monaco, to whom he gave some tango guitar lessons.
-Together, they went on to create the label Mañana, a label dedicated to the creation in Tango and to the development of Argentinean music in the world.
+Whilst in Paris, Makaroff met another Argentine, Gérard Lo Monaco, to whom he gave some tango guitar lessons.
+Together, they went on to create the label Mañana, a label dedicated to the creation in Tango and to the development of Argentine music in the world.
 Makaroff has also composed and performed film scores and television series credits.
 He has also presented and produced programs for television and radio.